 Egg, Ham and Cheese Crepes Recipe

 Egg, ham, and cheese crepes are the ultimate breakfast food on the go and come from Natasha’s Kitchen.
 This egg-filled self-contained meal is cheesy, meaty, and sure to satisfy on the way to work or school.
-So head over to the page where Natasha walks you through the recipe and how to make the breakfast crepe pocket in advance for freezing.
+So head over to the page where Natasha walks you through the recipe and how to make the breakfast in advance for freezing.

 This savory stuffed crepes recipe from Helene of Masala Herb interprets the French dish, locally known as Ficelle Picarde.
 While it enjoys popularity in the Picardy region of France, globally, not so much.
 And that is, well, unfortunate.